rust-lang/book/nostarch/frontmatter.md

 2** is a hands-on introduction to writing a program in Rust, having you build up a number-guessing game.
 Here, we cover concepts at a high level, and later chapters will provide additional detail.
-If you want to get your hands dirty right away, Chapter 2 is the place for that. **Chapter 3** covers Rust features that are similar to those of other programming languages, and in **Chapter 4** you’ll learn about Rust’s ownership system.
-If you’re a particularly meticulous learner who prefers to learn every detail before moving on to the next, you might want to skip Chapter 2 and go straight to Chapter 3, returning to Chapter 2 when you’d like to work on a project applying the details you’ve learned.
+If you want to get your hands dirty right away, Chapter 2 is the place for that.
+If you’re a particularly meticulous learner who prefers to learn every detail before moving on to the next, you might want to skip Chapter 2 and go straight to **Chapter 3**, which covers Rust features that are similar to those of other programming languages;
+then, you can return to Chapter 2 when you’d like to work on a project applying the details you’ve learned.

-**Chapter 5** discusses structs and methods, and **Chapter 6** covers enums, `match` expressions, and the `if let` control flow construct.
-You’ll use structs and enums to make custom types in Rust.
+In **Chapter 4**, you’ll learn about Rust’s ownership system. **Chapter 5** discusses structs and methods. **Chapter 6** covers enums, `match` expressions, and the `if let` and `let...else` control flow constructs.
+You’ll use structs and enums to make custom types.

-In **Chapter 7**, you’ll learn about Rust’s module system and about privacy rules for organizing your code and its public application programming interface (API). **Chapter 8** discusses some common collection data structures that the standard library provides, such as vectors, strings, and hash maps. **Chapter 9** explores Rust’s error-handling philosophy and techniques.
+In **Chapter 7**, you’ll learn about Rust’s module system and about privacy rules for organizing your code and its public application programming interface (API). **Chapter 8** discusses some common collection data structures that the standard library provides: vectors, strings, and hash maps. **Chapter 9** explores Rust’s error-handling philosophy and techniques.

-**Chapter 10** digs into generics, traits, and lifetimes, which give you the power to define code that applies to multiple types. **Chapter 11** is all about testing, which even with Rust’s safety guarantees is necessary to ensure your program’s logic is correct.
+**Chapter 10** digs into generics, traits, and lifetimes, which give you the power to define code that applies to multiple types. **Chapter 11** is all about testing, which even with Rust’s safety guarantees is necessary to ensure that your program’s logic is correct.
 In **Chapter 12**, we’ll build our own implementation of a subset of functionality from the `grep` command line tool that searches for text within files.
 For this, we’ll use many of the concepts we discussed in the previous chapters.